Connecticut Fisheries Division COVID-19 Updates as of June 2021Frequently Asked Questions

 - Bring water or drinks and a trash bag.
 Leave no trash, take everything out to protect park workers.

-Where can I get a copy of the 2020 Fishing Guide?
-The 2020 Fishing Guide is available online at Fishing Guide.
+Where can I get a copy of the 2021 Fishing Guide?
+The 2021 Fishing Guide has been shipped to locations that sell fishing licenses and many town clerk offices.
+It is available online at Fishing Guide.

 Where can I get my fishing license and trout/salmon stamp?
 We encourage you to get your fishing license online 24/7 through our online licensing system: https://ct.aspirafocus.com/internetsales/.

 Where can I find bait and tackle?
-Aren't all stores closed?
 Many bait and tackle shops, as well as big-box stores that carry bait and tackle, remain open for online sales, curbside pickup, or limited indoor sales.
 Please call ahead for more information.

 Are CARE fishing classes cancelled?
-To mitigate the spread of COVID-19, all CARE classes are cancelled through end of June, 2020.
+No, but to mitigate the spread of COVID-19, all in person CARE learn to fish classes are running via ZOOM.
 For more information see here: COVID-19 Updates CARE Program

 Is commercial fishing affected?
 The Commissioner ordered a temporary waiver of the requirement to submit the application and payment for commercial fishing licenses by the March 31, 2020 application deadline.
 The waiver is extended, without additional approvals, until May 31, 2020, to avoid permanent forfeiture of those licenses due to the disruption of the commercial fishing license renewal process.
 See full order here: Order of the Commissioner Concerning Licensure of Commercial Fishermen

 What else is DEEP doing to mitigate the spread of COVID-19?
 Please see here for more information on DEEP's COVID-19 response: DEEP COVID-19 Response